Top 10 Thunderbird Alternatives to Try in 2025

 Spike

-Spike is an email client that stands out from the rest with its interface resembling a social media chat.
-It's been designed to fit the needs of mobile users who juggle emails and tasks on the go.
+Spike is an email client that stands out with its interface resembling a social media chat.
+According to industry research from Forrester, conversational email interfaces have gained popularity among mobile-first professionals who require seamless communication across devices.
+It's designed to fit the needs of mobile users who juggle emails and tasks on the go.

 Key features